2012–13 Pittsburgh Panthers women's basketball team

 The 2012–13 Pittsburgh Panthers women's basketball team represented the University of Pittsburgh in the 2012–13 NCAA Division I women's basketball season.
 The Panthers were coached by Agnus Berenato in their final year as a member of the Big East Conference.
-The Panthers played their home games at the Petersen Events Center in Pittsburgh, Pennsylvania except for one game at Fitzgerald Field House.
+They played their home games at the Petersen Events Center in Pittsburgh, Pennsylvania, except for one game at Fitzgerald Field House.

 Season

-The Panthers went 0-16 in Big East Conference play for the second year in a row prompting the replacement of head coach Agnus Berenato with Suzie McConnell-Serio on April 12, 2013.
+The Panthers went 0-16 in Big East Conference play for the second year in a row, prompting the replacement of head coach Agnus Berenato with Suzie McConnell-Serio on April 12, 2013.

 Roster

 Six-foot, 11-inch center Marvadene "Bubbles" Anderson redshirted during the 2012-13 season.

 Schedule

 Pitt's 2012-13 women's basketball schedule.